stanford-futuredata/noscope/README.md

 7. Run example/run.sh.
 The outputted summary.csv will be in the location data/experiments/$VIDEO_NAME.

 # Datasets
 The datasets that are currently available are `coral-reef-long` and `jackson-town-square`.
+Due to the expense of hosting these files, we have turned on requester pays for download.
+Please use an authenticated `gsutil` to download the files.

 The mp4 video files are available at `https://storage.googleapis.com/noscope-data/videos/VIDEO_NAME.mp4`